bigskysoftware/htmx/www/content/api.md

 * `scrollIntoViewOnBoost:true` - boolean: whether or not the target of a boosted element is scrolled into the viewport.
 If `hx-target` is omitted on a boosted element, the target defaults to `body`, causing the page to scroll to the top.
 * `triggerSpecsCache:null` - object: the cache to store evaluated trigger specifications into, improving parsing performance at the cost of more memory usage.
 You may define a simple object to use a never-clearing cache, or implement your own system using a [proxy object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Proxy)
 * `allowNestedOobSwaps:true` - boolean: process OOB swaps on elements that are nested within the main response element.
 See [Nested OOB Swaps](@/attributes/hx-swap-oob.md#nested-oob-swaps).
+* `cancelPollingOnError:false` - boolean: if set to `true` an hx-trigger polling would be cancelled if a response error (status not 200) occurs.

 ##### Example